ansilove/ansilove/README.md

 ## columns (operand)

-`columns` is only relevant for ANSi source files with `.bin` extension and even for those files optional.
+`columns` is only relevant for ANSi source files with `BIN` extension and even for those files optional.
 In most cases conversion will work fine if you don't set this flag, the default value is `160` then.
-So please pass `columns` only to .bin files and only if you exactly know what you're doing.
+So please pass `columns` only to `BIN` files and only if you exactly know what you're doing.
 A KITTEN MAY DIE SOMEWHERE.

 ## SAUCE records